 A handwritten signature in blue ink that reads "Glen Harding".
+The signature is fluid and cursive, with "Glen" on the top line and "Harding" on the bottom line.

 Glen Harding MICFor, MSc (Forestry), MArborA For and on behalf of GHA Trees